 I have long been fascinated with laminated doughs; freshly baked croissants that shatter as you bite into them, giving way to a buttery honeycomb interior, form my ideal breakfast – especially when eaten with home-made strawberry jam and freshly ground coffee.

 In recent years I have developed a love of macarons and I often bake batches of these sweet treats, many of which find their way quite willingly into the mouths of friends and colleagues – my trusted testers!

-The frequency with which I make up laminated doughs, make macarons and bake breads has prompted me to have an additional freezer in the garage that is devoted to them!
-Many people might indulge in top-of-the-range televisions or luxury cars, but one of my indulgences is my extra freezer!
+The frequency with which I make up laminated doughs, make macarons and bake breads has prompted me to have an additional freezer in the garage that is devoted to them: many people might indulge in top-of-the-range televisions or luxury cars, but my extra freezer will do me fine as an extravagance!

 I also love making and decorating cakes; each time I offer up my creations to others I aim for my cakes to scream “eat me”!
 And there are few greater feelings of pride to be had than when a cake is devoured happily by others.

-In the gallery section are images of my favourite things to make, linking to my recipes and my comments.
-One of my key aims, however, would be to publish my recipes and their associated ramblings in a book….one day!
+In the gallery section are images of my favourite things to make, and my recipes and my comments for these can be found on this blog.
+One of my key aims, however, would be to publish my recipes and associated ramblings in a book….one day!